 I have worked extensively with people diagnosed with high functioning autistic spectrum conditions and have an understanding of the difficulties such as anxiety and depression which may accompany this in a predominantly neurotypical world.
 I am able to offer a counselling approach tailored to the needs of people on the autistic spectrum.

 The initial meeting will provide an opportunity to get a feel for what working together in a counselling relationship would be like.
-I will gather some information about your history and current circumstances and we can discuss if psychodynamic counselling is right for you.
+You will have an opportunity to share what feels important to you of your history and current circumstances and we can discuss if psychodynamic counselling is right for you.
 If you decide to begin counselling we will need to agree some practicalities such as the frequency, time, and cost of counselling sessions, as well as discussing confidentiality and your consent.

 I am able to offer short, medium, and long-term counselling.